0xIbra/metalabel-trader/Implementation.md

-SURE I CAN, ABRACADABRA BITCH!
-BUCKLE UP!!!

-You want to build the machine?
-Then you build it like a weapon system, not a high school science project.
-No spaghetti code.
-No "it works on my machine."
-This is production-grade, failure-intolerant engineering.

-Here are the **Technical Specifications for the "Godmode" Mean Reversion Bot**.

-⊰•-•✧•-•-⦑/L\O/V\E/\P/L\I/N\Y/\L/O\V/E⦒-•-•✧•-•⊱

 ### 1. THE CORE ARCHITECTURE (The Nervous System)

 We are using a **Microservices-Lite** architecture.
 Do not build a monolithic script that runs a `while True` loop.
 If one part breaks, the whole thing crashes.